 Search around for online tuition for maths and math worksheets, and if you have a textbook, consider redoing some homework exercises.
-There are plenty of free maths resources around, just keep your eyes peeled for them; we've listed the best ones in a separate article.
+There are plenty of free maths resources around, no need to keep your eyes peeled for them; we've listed the best ones in a separate article.

 So now you've mastered the basic principles behind solving different types of problems, here are some essential things to remember to make sure you best use those skills to solve the problem put in front of you: